 - Opening windows and doors on one side is known as single-sided ventilation

 - Opening windows or doors on either side of a room will create double-sided, or crossflow ventilation.
 This enables an entry and exit point for airflow to help flush out contaminants and reduce CO2 concentrations more effectively than single-sided ventilation.

 - For spaces that only have external windows and doors on one side of the building, consider also opening doors that connect the space to internal corridors to assist with airflow.
 If doing this, the adjoining space should be well-ventilated and have its external windows open.

-- Ensuring teachers and staff know how to open windows in all spaces throughout the school, and regularly checking to ensure windows are not being temporarily blocked by classroom furniture, student artwork or teaching materials.
+- Ensuring teachers and staff know how to (and are able to) open windows in all spaces throughout the school, and regularly checking to ensure windows are not being temporarily blocked by classroom furniture, student artwork or teaching materials.

 Refresh breaks (A “reboot” of the room)

-Refresh breaks are recommended to flush a space with fresh air by fully opening windows and doors for a short time – for example, 5-10 minutes.
+Taking refresh breaks to flush a space with fresh air by fully opening windows and doors for a short time – for example, 5-10 minutes.
 If this does not resolve the stuffiness and quickly reduce the CO2 levels, the windows and doors may need to be open for a longer period of time.
 The air in the room will also be refreshed more quickly if the space is unoccupied during the refresh break.

 Schools can check whether a refresh break was effective by using a CO2 monitor.